 Our animals thrive outdoors, so we have no need to add growth promoters or antibiotics to their food.
 This means the animal maintains the same fat/meat consistency and gives the food the same nutritional values as they would in the wild.

-The only time the animals leave the farm is to go to slaughter -travelling only xx miles down the road.
+The only time the animals leave the farm is to go to slaughter -travelling only 16 miles down the road.
 We keep them as calm and comfortable as possible on this journey because the happier and more relaxed an animal is when it goes to the knife, the better quality the meat.
 Everyone involved in the process treats the animals in the best manner, continuing our empathetic husbandry.

 Having invested so much time and care in our animals' husbandry, we have no intention of letting standards slide when it comes to the chopping block!

-Our on-site chillers mean we can hang the meat for the optimum length of time.
+We encourage all our suppliers to hang the meat for the optimum length of time.
 Rather than rush it into the food chain, we have the experience to know that if you hold it back for a while and let the meat fibres set it gives a unique tenderness and taste.